microsoft/verona/src/mlir/llvm.md

 The type of the array may depend on the actual encoding (i8, i16, i32) and will be decided at the LLVM conversion time, mangled by the anonymous type and the number of strings in the same type (for interpolation).

+### other literals

+Those would have already been lowered as constructor calls, possibly using other literals as arguments, and therefore will be lowered as usual.

 ### match